developmentseed/geokit-doc-seed/app/posts/s2-cli/2-0-measurement/2-0-2-area-per-feature/index.md

 layout: post.html
 ---

-- It gets the area in ha of each feature (polygon) into a geojson file and it will generate a new geojson file with all features plus an area property.
+- It gets the area in ha of each feature (polygon) into a GeoJSON file and it will generate a new GeoJSON file with all features plus an area property.

 #### Return:

-**Geojson file** - in each polygon (inside a geojson file) was add area property - the area is in hectares.
+**GeoJSON file** - in each polygon (inside a GeoJSON file) was add area property - the area is in hectares.

 ### Command line: